tilemill-project/tilemill/_posts/docs/guides/0203-01-01-using-maki-icons.md

 2. Create a new project in TileMill called maki-overlay.
 You're going to be making a map of Washington, DC, so adjust your project settings to include zoom levels up to 20, and center the map over the Washington, DC area.

 3. Next, you need geodata in order to place icons on your map.
-[This CSV](#) based on CloudMade's OpenStreetMap POI data should serve you well.
+[This CSV](https://github.com/mapbox/tilemill/raw/maki-docs/assets/pages/combined_poi.csv) based on CloudMade's OpenStreetMap POI data should serve you well.
 Once it's finished downloading, place combined_poi.csv in your project's data folder, then import it as a layer in TileMill.
 Set the layer ID to 'poi'.
 ![](/tilemill/assets/pages/maki-2.png)

-4. Time to lay down the basic styles for your data.
+4. Time to write the basic styles for your data.
 Using Carto, select the #POI layer and then use a conditional style to filter for cafes within that layer.
 You'll need to reference the icon with a URL path, and this this case, you need to move back two steps to the `MapBox/` directory, then move into the `Maki/` folder and specify the icon you want.
 ![](/tilemill/assets/pages/maki-3.png)
 > Your map should now look like this:
 ![](/tilemill/assets/pages/maki-3-2.png)